DataLayerHost/txms-server/README.md

 Please ensure your code is well-documented and follows the project's coding standards.

-Respect the license and do not close the code from public (there is no need for it).
+Respect the license and do not close the code for public (there is no need for it).

 ## License